kmajor/runpod-worker-oobabooga/docs/building/with-network-volume.md

 python3 download-model.py TheBloke/Synthia-34B-v1.2-GPTQ \
   --output /workspace/text-generation-webui/models
 ```
+9. Everything should now be installed on your Network Volume and it
+   should be safe to terminate the pod.
-9. Sign up for a Docker hub account if you don't already have one.
+10. Sign up for a Docker hub account if you don't already have one.
-10. Build the Docker image on your local machine and push to Docker hub:
+11. Build the Docker image on your local machine and push to Docker hub:
 ```bash
 docker build -t dockerhub-username/runpod-worker-oobabooga:1.0.0 -f Dockerfile.Network_Volume .
 docker login